Where To Stay In Rome

 Room rates are highly volatile in Rome, dependant on the season.

-The peak season for room rates shoulders the height of the summer in late July and August.
+The peak season for room rates straddle the height of the summer in late July and August, so the peak rates are late May, June, early July, September and October.
 At this time room rates can be double or more than in the winter months.
 Trying to find a family room at the peak times is problematic, unless you book well in advance at these times.

 The month of May and April (outside Easter) can be a good time to visit with reasonable room rates and comfortable temperatures.
 The end of the year can be very wet and the height of summer too hot to sightsee in comfort.